-Throughout, we make the following mild assumption on $\mu$ which entails some desirable properties of the quantiles such as nestedness and $\sqrt{n}$-consistency of the empirical local metric quantile defined in Section~\ref{Sec.EmpLocal}. \begin{assumption} $\mu$ is absolutely continuous with density function $f$, which is positive and continuous everywhere on ${\cal M}$. \end{assumption}
+Throughout, we make the following mild assumption on $\mu$, which entails some desirable properties of the quantiles such as nestedness and $\sqrt{n}$-consistency of the empirical local metric quantile defined in Section~\ref{Sec.EmpLocal}.

+\begin{assumption} $\mu$ is absolutely continuous with density function $f$, which is positive and continuous everywhere on ${\cal M}$. \end{assumption}